Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 - It is unclear in general how to treat intersection types, since other cases may not be as simple as dropping a type argument.
 - If in the future Kotlin gets a feature similar to GADTs, we may piggy back on the knowledge that `T` is equal to `Problem`, and face no problem in computing the single definite expected type.

+**Additional filtering of candidates**: should we filter out those candidates for which the resolution of the delayed argument with the corresponding parameter expected type fails?
+At this point we have decided to go with a "no".
+This answer has the benefit that if we ever move to "yes", the change is backward compatible, as opposed to the other direction.

 ### Risks